bwsw/cs-kafka-reader/README.md

 Versioning
 ----------

-Version of org.apache.kafka library using for it
+It uses the version of the library org.apache.kafka

 License
 -------